FunnelEnvy/fe-dev-utils/README.md

 ### :red_circle: Errors:

-* Method is intentionally wrapped in a try / catch to prevent errors in the log method from effecting functions calling it.
+* Method is intentionally wrapped in a try / catch to prevent errors in the log method from affecting functions calling it.

 ### :scroll: Usage